Safwannn89/Software-Sales-Analysis/README.md

 1. Open the Power BI dashboard file
 2. Refresh data connections to get latest information
 3. Use the year and month filters to analyze specific time periods
-4. **Set Profit Target**: Adjust the profit target slider (e.g., set to 1% or any desired threshold)
-5. **Monitor Alerts**: Observe red highlighting on markets/customers/products below the set target
-6. Click on any chart element to cross-filter other visuals
+4. Click on any chart element to cross-filter other visuals
-7. Hover over data points for detailed tooltips
+5. Hover over data points for detailed tooltips
-8. Use the dynamic alerts to prioritize action items and strategic decisions

 ---